Southampton-RSG-Training/dirac-version-control/_episodes/04-history.md

 ~~~
 {: .output}

-By default, `checkout --` restores the version of a file in the last commit.
-But what if the version in our last commit was wrong or broken, or we accidentally made a commit after deleting the file?
+By default, `checkout --` replaces the file with the version of it in the *staging area*.
+If you haven't used `git add`, that should be the same as the version in the last commit.
+But what if we already used `git add` on our incorrect version of a file, or we broke the file more than one commit ago?

 We can use `git checkout`, e.g.:
 ~~~